 output "private_endpoint_id" {

-value = azurerm_private_endpoint.pe.id
+value = azurerm_private_endpoint.example.id

 description = "The ID of the private endpoint"